ozzie-lam/rebyte-docs/overview/understanding-rebyte-architecture.md

   * Discord
   * GitHub
   * More connectors are coming soon
-* Knowledge can be used in LLM callables to do semantic search, or to do data augmentation.
+* Knowledge can be used in LLM Agents to do semantic search, or to do data augmentation.
 A great example is to use knowledge to do semantic search on a user's private knowledge base, and use the search result to do data augmentation for a language model, aka **Retrieval Augmented Generation**.

-## Agent
+## Agent UI builder
-* Agent is the end user facing part of rebyte, it is a universal UI interface/protocol that allows user to wire up LLM callables and knowledge to create their own tools.
+* UI layer is the end user facing part of rebyte, it is a universal UI interface/protocol that allows user to wire up LLM Agents and knowledge to create their own tools.

-  * Conversational based chat interface
-  * Available on all major platforms, Web and Mobile.
-  * Support long term memory out of the box, so that user can have a persistent conversation with the copilot.
+  * A universal UI builder for lightweight tools
+  * Automatically wire up multiple LLM Agents and knowledge
+  * Fully hosted and managed by ReByte

 ## ReByte Runtime

+All Rebyte Agents are executed on ReByte Runtime, which is a serverless function runtime that serves similar functionality as AWS Lambda.